A six-figure salary can seem like a dream come true. After all of your hard work, you are rewarded with more zeros on your paycheck.

 Do you need a 6 figure salary to build wealth?

 Many hope to achieve the six-figure salary dream, but most do not.
-According to the Bureau of Labor Statistics, the median salary for all working Americans over the age of 16 is $908 a week or $47,216 a year.
-The median rises slightly for 25 to 34-year-olds to $1,022 a week or $53,144.
-However, both figures are a far cry from $100,000.
+According to the Bureau of Labor Statistics, the median salary for working Americans is $69,717 a year.

 How to build wealth without earning a 6 figure salary

 Building wealth is not easy, but it is simple to do.